frelevesque/Portable-QGIS/2.18.x LTR/readme.txt

         +-- msvcp110.dll
         +-- ~8 other files

-5) start qgis.bat by clicking on it.
+5) Start qgis.bat by clicking on it.
 QGIS will start.